 Sex.
 Drugs.
 The menstrual cycle.

-As a parent, talking to your daughter about difficult topics is inevitable.
+Talking to your daughter about difficult topics is inevitable.
 And once it starts, it’ll never stop.
 The good news is that while it may never get less awkward, it does get easier with age.
 In the meantime, there are several tips to remember to make hard conversations just a little easier.

 It Happens to Everybody